NarrationBox/libkloudtrader-docs/docs/user_api.md

 ---
-id: tradier_api
+id: user_api
-title: Tradier User
+title: User
-sidebar_label: Tradier User
+sidebar_label: User
 ---

-## You can use Traider User Account APIs to receive any kind information about your tradier account
+## You can use User APIs to receive any kind information about your account

 # Module
-<code>kloudtrader.equities.tradier_user</code>
+<code>kloudtrader.user</code>

 ### User profile
-Get information pertaining to your tradier account<br/>
+Get information pertaining to your account<br/>

 <code>user_profle(access_token)</code>